Speaker Recognition from Raw Waveform with SincNet: The SincNet Architecture

 An ideal bandpass filter (i.e., a filter where the passband is perfectly flat and the attenuation in the stopband is infinite) requires an infinite number of elements $L$.
 Any truncation of $g$ thus inevitably leads to an approximation of the ideal filter, characterized by ripples in the passband and limited attenuation in the stopband.
 A popular solution to mitigate this issue is windowing \cite{rabiner11}.
 Windowing is performed by multiplying the truncated function $g$ with a window function $w$, which aims to smooth out the abrupt discontinuities at the ends of $g$:

 This paper uses the popular Hamming window \cite{mitra}, defined as follows:

 The Hamming window is particularly suitable to achieve high frequency selectivity \cite{mitra}.
 However, results not reported here reveals no significant performance difference when adopting other functions, such as Hann, Blackman and Kaiser windows.
+Note also that the filters $g$ are symmetric and thus do not introduce any phase distortions.
+Due to the symmetry, the filters can be computed efficiently by considering one side of the filter and inheriting the results for the other half.

 All operations involved in SincNet are fully differentiable and the cutoff frequencies of the filters can be jointly optimized with other CNN parameters using Stochastic Gradient Descent (SGD) or other gradient-based optimization routines.
 As shown in Fig. \ref{fig:sinc_arch}, a standard CNN pipeline (pooling, normalization, activations, dropout) can be employed after the first sinc-based convolution.
 Multiple standard convolutional, fully-connected or recurrent layers \cite{gru2,ravanelli_is17,li_gru,ravanelli_twin} can then be stacked together to finally perform a speaker classification with a softmax classifier.